0u812/sbnw/readme.md

  * **NOTE**: In order to statically link to libSBML, specify `SBNW_LINK_TO_STATIC_LIBSBML=ON`.
 Otherwise, the libSBML DLLs must be in the PATH to run any compiled code.
  * On Windows, open the generated .sln in Visual Studio, and change the configuration to "Release"; on Linux/Mac simply run make -j4 install from the build directory.
  * *(This step was previously used to instruct the user to set the MSVC runtime library.
 It is now set automatically through CMake.
 This placeholder serves as a reminder in case this solution breaks at some point.)*
- * If the build is successful, right click on the INSTALL target and select build.
+ * **Windows Specific:** In Visual Studio, right click on the INSTALL target and select build.
 SBNW will be installed to the location stored in CMAKE_INSTALL_PREFIX (ensure your user has write access).

 ## Using the Tellurium Plugin